 “…but those who hope in the Lord will renew their strength; they will fly up on wings like eagles; they will run and not be tired; they will walk and not be weary.”
 Isaiah 40:31

-After a two year campaign that has to date raised over $2.1M and involved United Methodists from across our global denomination, blessing events celebrating and commissioning the new Wings of the Morning Cessna Caravan airplane took place in the West Ohio Conference May 12th - 20th, 2013.
+After a two year campaign that raised over $2.1M and involved United Methodists from across our global denomination, blessing events celebrating and commissioning the new Wings of the Morning Cessna Caravan airplane took place in the West Ohio Conference in May 2013.
 Learn more about these events here.

 This ministry is based in Lubumbashi, the second largest city in the DRC.
 With little or no transportation infrastructure such as paved roads or a railway system, the Wings of the Morning airplane is a lifeline to the 6 million people of the Katanga province, providing vital services, including:

 • Carrying life giving pharmaceuticals and supplies to remote villages and towns

 • Transporting critically ill patients to clinics and hospitals

 • Providing transportation for pastors, missionaries and volunteers